tracy1233333/remnawave-telegram-shop/readme.md

 - Users receive a notification 3 days before their subscription expires
 - The notification includes the exact expiration date and a convenient button to renew the subscription
 - Notifications are sent in the user's preferred language

+## Inbound Configuration

+The `INBOUND_TAGS` environment variable allows you to specify which inbounds will be assigned to users:

+- If not set, all available inbounds will be assigned to users
+- If set, only the specified inbounds will be assigned (comma-separated list of tags)
+- Example: `INBOUND_TAGS=VLESS_TCP_REALITY,VLESS_XHTTP_REALITY`

 ## Plugins and Dependencies